azj210/It-sNotSoBad_App/README.md

 # StudentHealthTracker
-It’s Not So Bad is a lighthearted yet realistic app that applies the college grading system to everyday life User Instructions:
+It’s Not So Bad is a lighthearted yet realistic app that applies the college grading system to everyday life

+Complete instructions, sample screens, flowchart, compilation instructions are under ItsNotSoBad folder.
+Code for the project can be found under It'sNotSoBad /iOS_Final.

+User Instructions:
 1. You will be given a blank state upon starting the app for the first time.
 When you start the app make sure to use the simulator’s preset location by going to debug -> simulate